casperbang/buildtype-icon-plugin/README.md

 This plugin for Android projects aims at providing a mechanism for generating launcher icons for non-release builds based on a master release icon.

 ## Introduction
 All too often, intermediate build types (test, beta, preview, staging, develop etc.) are given a very poor launcher icon or even none at all.
-This likely happens because it's not important enough for the developer to order graphics work or because the developer just can't be bothered.
-It has some annoying ramifications however, in that it either looks horrible (if one is supplied) or (if none are supplied) it becomes impossible to identify the different build types on test devices.
+This likely happens because it isn't important enough for the developer to order graphics work or because the developer just can't be bothered.
+This has some annoying ramifications however, in that it either reflects poorly on the intermediate build (if a crap icon is supplied) or (if none are supplied at all) it becomes impossible to tell different build types apart on test devices.

 The buildtype-icon-plugin can come to the rescue here!
 It will go through all variants (flavors and build types) and generate a dedicated icon based on the master release icon.
-The generated icon will have the build type name overlayed as a label to the lower 3'rd part of the icon.
+The generated icon will have the build type name overlaid as a label to the lower 3'rd part of the icon.

 ![Amazon](../gh-pages/icon-samples/rejsekortscanner-buildtypes.png)

 ##Icon examples
-The examples below are purely for illustrative purposes, please don't sue me because I overlayed text onto your companys logo. ;)
+The examples below are purely for illustrative purposes, please don't sue me because I overlaid text onto your companys logo. ;)

 ![Amazon](../gh-pages/icon-samples/amazon.png)
 ![Angry birds](../gh-pages/icon-samples/angrybirds.png)